STAT545-UBC-hw-2019-20/stat545-hw-MarinStatsLectures/hw03/hw03_dplyr_and_ggplot2_exploration.md

   geom_line(alpha=0.5, size=2) +
   labs(title="Life Expectancy for Vietnam and Cambodia", x="Year", y="Life Expectancy (years)") +
   scale_x_continuous(breaks=seq(1952,2007,5), labels=seq(1952,2007,5)) +
-  theme(axis.text.x = element_text(angle = 45, vjust = 1, hjust=1, size=6)) +
+  ggthemes::theme_fivethirtyeight() +
-  theme_gray()
+  theme(axis.text.x = element_text(angle = 45, vjust = 1, hjust=1, size=6))
 ```

 ![](hw03_dplyr_and_ggplot2_exploration_files/figure-html/unnamed-chunk-18-1.png)<!-- -->

 Quite interesting to see that Vietnam does not appear to be affected at the same time.
 Unclear on the reason for this?
-Maybe they had fewere causauties...not a likely reason.
+Maybe they had fewer casualties...not a likely reason.
 Maybe their population is much larger, and so it had a smaller effect...also not that likely.
-Maybe the data the governemnt in Vietnam is releasing at the time is not very reliable or accurate...seems reasonable.
+Maybe the data the governemnt in Vietnam is releasing at the time is not very reliable or accurate...this is possible.
+These are all speculation, and it woudl be interesting to investigate this further.

 Either way, we don't know why we dont see the same pattern in Vietnam as we do in Cambodia.
 This would require more (non-statistical) research which I'm not going to do.